ElektraInitiative/libelektra/doc/dev/kdb-add-new-command.md

 # Implement new commands in C

-Here we'll go over what has to be done in order to implement a new command in C and integrate it in to the `kdb` CLI framework.
+Here we'll go over the basic requirements to implement a new command in C and integrate it in to the `kdb` CLI framework.

 ## 1. Files

-First we need a header as well as a c file for the new command.
+First we need a header as well as a c file for the new command in `src/tools/kdb`.

 ### Header